Relieve Wrist, Shoulder, and Neck Pain with Simple Mobility Drills

 • Repeat 10–15 times, or modify by reaching your arms overhead into a “Y” position if full range isn’t possible yet.

-Bonus: Add banded wrist flexion/extension and radial/ulnar deviation for even more wrist mobility.
+Add banded wrist flexion/extension and radial/ulnar deviation for even more wrist mobility and strength.

-Whether it’s carrying the kids, lifting weights, moving boxes, or just handling daily household tasks - you’ll feel the difference once these areas start moving the way they should.
+Whether it’s carrying the kids, lifting weights, moving boxes, or simply handling daily household tasks, you’ll feel the difference once these areas start moving the way they should.

-If this is something you’ve been struggling with for a while, don’t wait.
+If you’ve been struggling with shoulder or wrist pain for a while, don’t wait.
 Let us help you restore full, pain-free motion and get back to lifting and carrying with ease.

-Send us a message if you'd like more help - your wrists and shoulders will thank you.
+Send us a message today—your wrists and shoulders will thank you.

 Next